 - When Khalid ibn Waleed came across this, he attacked from the back and the Muslims were taken by surprise.

-The Muslims began to run in disbelief while the Prophet (PBUH) with some of his companions fought bravely in the battlefield.
-The Prophet (S.A.W) ordered his companions to come back in the battlefield.
+The Muslims began to run in disbelief while the Prophet (PBUH) with some of his companions fought bravely on the battlefield.
+The Prophet (S.A.W) ordered his companions to come back to the battlefield.

 The Muslims returned and the fight was now less one-sided.
-One important point to note here is indulgent of women in the battle.
+One important point to note here is the indulgence of women in the battle.
 The Makkan women played a very active role in the battle and they supported their men.

-Hinda or Hind (the wife of Abu Sufiyan) leaded the women and she mutilated the dead bodies of the Muslims.
+Hinda or Hind (the wife of Abu Sufiyan) led the women and she mutilated the dead bodies of the Muslims.

 - A companion (who resembled the Prophet peace be upon him) was martyred during the battle.